Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Domino's Pizza, Inc. , through its subsidiaries, operates as a pizza company in the United States and internationally.
-It operates through three segments: U. S. Stores, International Franchise, and Supply Chain.
-The company offers pizzas under the Domino's brand name through company-owned and franchised stores.
+The company operates through three segments: U. S. Stores, International Franchise, and Supply Chain.
+It offers pizzas under the Domino's brand name through company-owned and franchised stores.
 It also provides oven-baked sandwiches, pasta, boneless chicken and chicken wings, bread and dips side items, desserts, and soft drink products.

 Domino’s Pizza in the news

 Should You Be Excited About Domino's Pizza Enterprises Limited's (ASX:DMP) 23% Return On Equity?